-When you think about the enormous popularity of pets throughout the world, it’s no wonder that there is a large market for products and services that cater to dog and cat owners.
+When you think about the enormous popularity of pets throughout the world, it’s no wonder that there is a large market for products and services that cater to dog and cat owners — and their furry friends.

-If you’re looking for pet-related business ideas, there’s no shortage of choices.
-Here’s a list of ideas that other pet entrepreneurs are now pursuing:
+If you’re looking for pet business ideas, there is no shortage of possibilities.
+Here’s a list of ideas that other pet entrepreneurs (“petrepreneurs”?) are now pursuing:

 - Starting a pet shop